 Journals: Out Loud, The Podcast features Louise and a team of teen panelists giving voice to millennial issues, taking calls from listeners and encouraging everyone to join in the conversation.
 The show is cast live on Youtube Broadcast on Tuesdays at 7pm US Pacific Time.

 Louise directed and produced Family Band: The Cowsills Story about the famed 60s family pop band, The Cowsills who were the real-life inspiration behind The Partridge Family.
 Her first documentary film effort, “We Played Marbles: Remembering a Stolen Childhood” explores the lives of Holocaust Survivors.
-Both films premiered at the Santa Barbara Film festival.
+Both of these films premiered at the Santa Barbara Film festival.
 Family Band can currently be streamed on Amazon.
+Her third film is Praying With My Feet: The Women’s March On Washington.

 As a co-founder and the creative director of Premiere Radio Networks, the nation’s largest radio syndicator, Louise wrote, produced and/or performed in over 30 radio programs and services while overseeing a department of talented writers, producers, and performers.
 The company was founded in 1986 by Louise and three partners and was sold to Clear Channel in 2000.

 Louise was born and raised in Buffalo, New York.
-She lives in Los Angeles and Santa Barbara, CA with her husband.
+She lives in Los Angeles and Santa Barbara, CA with her husband Ron.